DavidFirth/blog/docs/_posts/2023-01-05-f93-citations-and-history.md

 > Kosmidis, I & Firth, D (2021).
 Jeffreys-prior penalty, finiteness and shrinkage in binomial-response generalized linear models.
 [Biometrika, 108(1), 71--82](https://doi.org/10.1093/biomet/asaa052).

 And that brings us nicely back to citations.
-Of the "non-citing" papers mentioned mentioned above, i.e., papers that use my 1993 method but don't cite the 1993 paper, most (perhaps all?) are applications of logistic regression for binary-response data.
+Of the "non-citing" publications, i.e., papers that use my 1993 method but don't cite the 1993 paper, most (perhaps all?) are applications of logistic regression for binary-response data.
 And nowadays such applications really _should_ be citing the newer work Kosmidis & Firth (2021).
 These things only happen very slowly of course, if at all.
 I'm not going to hold my breath...

 -----